MicrosoftDocs/memdocs/sccm/core/clients/deploy/deploy-clients-to-windows-computers.md

 ##  <a name="BKMK_Manual"></a> Manual installation

 Manually install the client software on computers by using CCMSetup.exe.
-You can find this program and its supporting files in the Client folder of the Configuration Manager installation folder on the site server.
+You can find this program and its supporting files in the Client folder in the Configuration Manager installation folder on the site server.
 The site shares this folder to the network as:

  `\\<site server name>\SMS_<site code>\Client\`